DaysOfCode/Carlos-CDCOpiodsProject/README.md

 # Carlos-CDCOpiodsProject
 2018 Austin Days of Code project.
-Interactive visualization of Deaths attributed to Opiod use in the United states
+Interactive visualization of drug overdoses attributed to Opiods use in the United states

 The interactive Web app can be found at